ccmmf/workflows/phase_1a_single_site_almond/README.md

 ### Direct installation

-* Install Sipnet (fast; seconds): `srun ./tools/install_sipnet.sh ~/sipnet/ ~/sipnet_binaries/ ./sipnet.git`
+* Install SIPNET (fast; seconds): `srun ./tools/install_sipnet.sh ~/sipnet/ ~/sipnet_binaries/ ./sipnet.git`
-  - The 3 arguments are: path into which to clone the Sipnet repo, dir in which to store compiled binaries, and path for a symlink to the binary.
+  - The 3 arguments are: path into which to clone the SIPNET repo, dir in which to store compiled binaries, and path for a symlink to the binary.
   - If you change the last argument, update the `<binary>sipnet.git</binary>` line of `single_site_almond.xml` to match.
 * Install PEcAn (slow; hours): `sbatch -o install_pecan.out ./tools/install_pecan.sh`
   - Installs more than 300 R packages!
 On our test system this took about 2 hours